 Beaver Creek campground sits on a bluff overlooking Quake Lake in West Yellowstone, Montana.
 The lake was formed by a huge landslide that temporarily plugged the Madison River.
 The landside was triggered by a 7.5 earthquake that occurred on August 17, 1959.
 Millions of tons of boulders and gravel slid down from the side of a mountain and into a campground killing 28 campers in the middle of the night.
 What remains of the campground, including the trailers and vehicles, is now under the waters of Quake Lake.
-If you dare to venture down to the shore during a moonless night you may see glowing orbs hovering over the water and shoreline where the old campground was located.
+If you dare to venture down to the shore during a moonless night you may see glowing orbs where the old campground was located.

 Ghost Village is also close to Beaver Creek campground and you can take a short walk to some of the cabins that were destroyed during the quake and rising water.
 Ghost Village is a creepy, beautiful place and definitely worth visiting during a Halloween campout at Beaver Creek.
 The area is spectacular, the fly-fishing is world-class and there’s an abundance of wildlife to see, including the occasional Grizzly bear.

 Beaver Creek campground has 64 single-family campsites set among a forest of large pine, Aspen and Douglas fir trees.
 Learn more about Beaver Creek and see all of the campsite photos.